Ozone-depleting substances

 Q6.IV.
 From the time of announcing the opening of quotas, as indicated in I above, what is the period of time allowed for the submission of applications for licences?

-There is a two-month window where companies can apply for quota, however companies that are not registered on the ODS Quota, Licensing and Reporting System have one month to register from the opening of the quota window in order to apply for a licence and quota.
-Further information is published on Ozone-depleting substances: guidance for users, producers and traders - GOV.UK (www.gov.uk).
+There is a two-month window where companies can apply for quota, however companies that are not registered on the ODS Quota, Licensing and Reporting System have 1 month to register from the opening of the quota window in order to apply for a licence and quota.
+Further information is published on https://www.gov.uk/government/collections/ozone-depleting-substances-guidance-for-users-producers-and-traders.
 Applications for licences can be made all year long.
 The Environment Agency must take a decision whether or not to issue a licence no later than 30 days after having received a complete application.
 In urgent cases the Environment Agency endeavours to process the licences upon request.

 Q6.V.
 What are the minimum and maximum lengths of time for processing applications?